 How to get there: Jet off to Oslo (no direct routes but try KLM or Swiss Air for one-stop options) and then make the 200-kilometre transfer by private car, taxi or express bus.

 Where to stay: The ski-in/ski-out Rådyrlia Cabins are nestled smack bang at the base of the slopes.
-Plus, it’s a short distance of ski school, the lifts, shops and restaurants.
-A whirlpool bath, sauna and games console seals the deal.
+Plus, it’s a short distance from ski school, the lifts, shops and restaurants.
+A whirlpool bath, sauna and games console seal the deal.

 ‘Go big or go home’ is a motto we’re on board with, so if you’re after one of the ultimate skiing experiences then be prepared to fly to the other side of the globe to visit Canada!
 Not for the fainthearted, the journey is immense (don’t forget to check out our survival guide for flying with kids!).
 But, the end gain will be the stuff that powdery dreams are made of.
 Also: maple syrup and bacon.

 Whistler is comprised of two mountains: Whistler and Backcomb.
 Connected by a record-breaking peak-to-peak gondola, Whistler is the crème de la crème of the ski resort world and takes winter adventures to a whole new level.
 With over 50 kilometres of alpine trails, a Family Adventure Zone (bungee jumping or zip lining, anyone?) and slopes for all levels of expertise, this is one winter holiday that will fill the memory banks for years to come.

 How to get there: It’s a long slog but totally worth it!
 Fly to Vancouver (usually one stop on the way in Hong Kong or Japan) and be prepared to spend around 20 hours in the air, and then complete the journey with a two-hour transfer to the resorts.